of observations per ecoregion.

-The Fogbelt bumble bee has a yellow face, yellow scutum and yellow on T4, with the rest of the bee being black.
+The Fogbelt bumble bee has a yellow face with a long cheek, yellow scutum and yellow on T4, with the rest of the bee being black.
 A key field mark can only be seen with a view of the underside of the abdomen.
 As seen in the pictures above and below, B. caliginosus shows white hairs on its stergites (underside of abdomen).

 The only similar species to the Fogbelt / Obscure bumble bee is the Yellow-faced bumble bee, B. vosnesenskii.
 They both show yellow face, yellow scutum and yellow T4.
 A primary way to distinguish between the two is to look on the underside of the abodomen (stergites).
 Vosnesenskii has a solid black underside.
 As seen in the picture below, caliginosus show white hairs on its stergites (underside of abdomen).
 A more subtle field mark is that B. vosnesenskii has relatively even hairs while the Obscure bumble bee has hair a little more unkempt.